namreeb/hadesmem/README.md

 #HadesMem
-HadesMem is a C++-based memory hacking library for Windows based applications, with the goal of providing a safe, generic, powerful, and efficient API.
+HadesMem is a C++-based memory editing library for Windows based applications, with the goal of providing a safe, generic, powerful, and efficient API.

 #License
 HadesMem is licensed under the MIT License (as of v2.0.0).
 Dependencies are under their respective (different) licenses.
 Please respect all license agreements.